 TRANSPORTATION BETWEEN MALPENSA AIRPORT (MXP) AND MILAN

-The largest airport servicing the city of Milan is MXP, named Malpensa Airport.
-It’s about 50 kilometers from the city center and consists of two terminals: 1 and 2.
-To reach both is simple, easily accessible by train, bus, or taxi.
-Here we will outline each option so you can choose the best for your travels to and from the airport.
+The largest airport serving the city of Milan is MXP, or Malpensa Airport.
+It’s about 50 kilometers from the city center and has two terminals.
+Both are easily accessible by train, bus, or taxi.
+We will outline each option in this article so you can decide which one is best for your travels.

 TRAIN: THE MALPENSA EXPRESS

 The Malpensa Express is a train service specifically designed to connect the city of Milan to MXP.
-However most of what you need to know, we will try to describe here.
-Two of the main train stations connect to Malpensa Terminal 1.
-From Piazza Cadorna, metro line 1: Cadorna, and the central train station, metro line 2: Centrale, you can hop directly on the Malpensa Express.
-Cadorna is the quickest with an average train time of 29 minutes, while for the central station it takes about 52 minutes, with more stops.
-The ticket costs €11 from Cadorna and €10 from Central, with departures every 30 minutes.
-The following shows the opening and closing train times.
+Two of Milan’s main train stations connect to Malpensa Terminal 1.
+From Piazza Cadorna, metro line 1: Cadorna, and from the central train station, metro line 2: Centrale, you can hop directly on to the Malpensa Express.
+Cadorna is the quickest with an average train time of 29 minutes, while from the central station it takes about 52 minutes, as there are more stops.
+The ticket costs €11 from Cadorna and €10 from Centrale, with departures every 30 minutes.
+The train schedule is shown below:

 Malpensa T1 – Cadorna, first departure 05.26 and last at 23.28